 Bing Search Engine Optimization

-Although Google provides much more search traffic, Bing.com can provide some excellent quality visitors and perhaps higher engagement rates.
+Although Google provides much more search traffic, with advanced techniques Bing.com can provide some excellent quality visitors and perhaps higher engagement rates.
 When Google pays out revenue on Adsense, the referrals from Bing can be high paying.

 “55% of Bing users are men and 45% are women.
 Bing users also tend to be better educated than Google’s users, with 20% holding a university degree or postgraduate qualification, which can also be attributed to the close link between Bing and Windows 10.
 Many Bing’s users use it for desktop searches in the workplace, meaning their search queries are often, making them of interest for B2B marketers.” — from article on SearchMetrics.